emptylab/files/task_notes/task_1.md

 * $5/month
 * SSH with existing SSH key `root@ipaddress`

-Next step: install the GoCD Server on that droplet.
+## Step 2: install the GoCD Server on that droplet.

 * docker pull gocd/gocd-server
 * docker build git@github.com:gocd/docker-gocd-server.git (and then wait quite some time)